Miss World 2014

-Miss World 2014, the 64th edition of the Miss World pageant, was held on 14 December 2014 at the ExCeL London in London, United Kingdom.
-121 contestants competed for the crown.
-Megan Young of the Philippines crowned her successor Rolene Strauss of South Africa at the end of the event.
+Miss World 2014 was the 64th edition of the Miss World pageant, held at ExCeL London in London, United Kingdom, on 14 December 2014.

+Megan Young of the Philippines crowned Rolene Strauss of South Africa as her successor at the end of the event.
 This is the second time that South Africa has won the title outright and the third time they have held the title.

+Background

+Debuts, returns, and, withdrawals

+This edition marked the debut of Chad and São Tomé and Príncipe, and the return of Egypt, Israel, Luxembourg, Myanmar, Uruguay and Zimbabwe; Myanmar, which last competed (as Burma) in 1960, Luxembourg in 2010, Egypt in 2011, and Israel, Uruguay and Zimbabwe in 2012.

+Angola, Botswana, Bulgaria, Chile, Dominica, Guinea-Bissau, Honduras, Kazakhstan, Macedonia, Saint Kitts and Nevis, Samoa, Taiwan, Uzbekistan and Zambia, withdrew from the competition.